- Knowledge Centre

 Guidelines

-Over the past 20 years, a lot of scientific research has become available showing that acupuncture can be an effective form of treatment for numerous conditions.
-These scientific insights (evidence based*), supplemented with the clinical experience of practitioners (practice based*) and the experiences of patients, are now also finding their way into medical guidelines.
+In the past 20 years, a lot of scientific research has become available showing that acupuncture can be an effective form of treatment for various conditions.
+These scientific insights (evidence-based*), combined with the clinical experience of practitioners (practice-based*) and patient experiences, are now also making their way into medical guidelines.

-* Read about Evidence Based Medicine (EBM) here
+* Read more about Evidence Based Medicine (EBM)

-Contrary to what the term 'guideline' might suggest, medical guidelines are not mandatory prescriptions, but general recommendations and professional advice.
-Guidelines are generally written by peers for peers, for example within a specific medical specialty.
-Guidelines are intended to support doctors/healthcare providers and clients in making decisions about an appropriate and effective treatment for a specific health problem.
+Contrary to what the term 'guideline' might suggest, medical guidelines are not mandatory rules but general recommendations and professional advice.
+Guidelines are usually written by peers for peers, often within a specific medical specialty.
+Their purpose is to assist doctors, healthcare providers, and patients in making decisions about appropriate and effective treatment for particular health issues.

-Guidelines for medical specialists in the Netherlands are compiled in the Guidelines Database of the Federation of Medical Specialists and those for general practitioners are included in the NHG standards of the Dutch College of General Practitioners.
+In the Netherlands, guidelines for medical specialists are compiled in the Guidelines Database of the Federation of Medical Specialists, while those for general practitioners are included in the NHG standards of the Dutch College of General Practitioners.

-It is gratifying that acupuncture is gradually being included in more medical guidelines.
-For example, an international bibliometric study* by Birch et al. in 2018 [1] showed that acupuncture was mentioned 2189 times as an option for treatment for over 200 health problems, 1486 times for 107 pain indications, and 703 times for 97 non-pain indications.
+It is encouraging that acupuncture is gradually being included in more medical guidelines.
+For example, a 2018 international bibliometric study* by Birch et al. [1] found that acupuncture was mentioned 2,189 times as a treatment option for over 200 health problems: 1,486 times for 107 pain indications, and 703 times for 97 non-pain indications.

-*Bibliometrics is the science of quantitative measurement of scientific publications.
+*Bibliometrics is the science of quantitatively measuring scientific publications.

-There is still little known about the underlying reasons on the basis of which doctors ultimately refer their patients to complementary therapy or not.
-From a research publication in the Journal of Integrated Complementary Medicine (May 2022), it appears that doctors who do refer often do so based on:
+However, little is known about the underlying reasons why doctors ultimately choose to refer -or not refer—their patients to complementary therapies.
+A research publication in the Journal of Integrated Complementary Medicine (May 2022) shows that doctors who do refer often base their decision on:

-- personal experience with a complementary treatment form
+- Their own experience with a complementary therapy

-- scientific support in a peer-reviewed professional journal
+- scientific support published in peer-reviewed professional journals

 - positive recommendations from colleagues

-- patient findings; the feedback that the doctor receives from his patients even scores slightly better than scientific support in professional literature [2]
+- patient feedback; interestingly, the feedback doctors receive from patients scores slightly higher than scientific support in the professional literature [2]

-In the Netherlands, acupuncture is mentioned as a possible treatment option in only a limited number of medical guidelines.
-In other countries, acupuncture is more frequently included in guidelines.
-For example, the British National Institute for Health and Clinical Excellence (NICE) has included acupuncture in its guidelines for chronic pain and headache complaints.
+In the Netherlands, acupuncture is mentioned as a treatment option in only a limited number of medical guidelines.
+In other countries, acupuncture is more frequently included.
+For example, the British National Institute for Health and Care Excellence (NICE) includes acupuncture in its guidelines for chronic pain and headache disorders.

-Medical guidelines for specific health complaints including acupuncture will soon appear in this block.
+Medical guidelines for specific health complaints including acupuncture will soon be available in this section.

 References: